Silphid/silphid.jekyll/_drafts/2017-12-06-the-chair-is-black.md

 In other words, the power of an interface resides in its simplicity.
 Small *is* indeed beautiful.

-One of the simplest - almost deceiving - interfaces in the CLR is `IDisposable`, which only exposes a single `Dispose()` method without parameters.
+One of the simplest — almost deceivingly simple — interfaces in the CLR is `IDisposable`, which only exposes a single `Dispose()` method without parameters.
 It is not, in itself, rich or expressive, however it is precisely *that* simplicity which makes it so powerful.
 Hundreds of CLR types implement it, the `using` statement leverages it, and even ReactiveX has elected it as the tool of choice for unsubscribing from arbitrarily complex chains of observables.
-It is so useful that I will probably dedicate an entire post to it in the future.
+It is so useful that I will most probably dedicate an entire post to it in the future.

-The most abstract interface, however, would be an empty one, without any method or property, whose sole presence on a type is sufficient to convey meaning.
+> The most abstract interface, however, would be an empty one, without any method or property, whose sole presence on a type is sufficient to convey meaning.
 Such constructs are called *marker interfaces*, because they mark a type as requiring special treatment, whatever that means in that context.

+That idea of minimalism and simplicity will become crucial when we will approach Fluent APIs in a future post and see how to create concise and expressive syntaxes using decorators and extension methods.

 ### Keep implementation details out

-But, alone, keeping an interface small and simple is not sufficient to make it more abstract and reusable.
-There are other factors that come into play. *Everything that relates to implementation details should be kept out of an interface.*
+Nevertheless, keeping an interface small and simple is not sufficient in itself to make it more abstract and reusable.
+There are other factors that come into play.
+So I would add that:

+> Everything that relates to implementation details should be kept out of an interface.

-That includes dependencies, configuration data and constants and basically anything that would probably be irrelevant if you were to reimplement that interface entirely differently.
-These are implementation details and are better passed into the constructor and stored as immutable data (typically in read-only private fields).
-I will come back to that in a future post, about the different kinds of public surfaces on a type, because that's a very important and often overlooked subject.
+That includes dependencies, configuration data and constants (and basically anything that would probably be irrelevant if you were to reimplement that interface entirely differently).
+These implementation details are better passed into the constructor and stored as immutable data (typically in read-only private fields).
+We will eventually come back to that, because that's a very important and often overlooked subject.

 ### About SOLID principles

-The *dependency inversion* and *interface segregation principles* are only the last two of the five [SOLID principles](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)), which are at the core of understandable, flexible and maintainable software design.
-If you don't know them, I strongly recommend you take the time to learn about them and try to put them into practice as much as possible in your projects.
-I will come back to some of those principles in future blog posts.
+The *dependency inversion* and *interface segregation principles* are only the *D* and *I* of the five [S.O.L.I.D. principles](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)), which are at the core of understandable, flexible and maintainable software design.
+If you don't know them already, I strongly recommend you take the time to learn about them and try to put them into practice as much as possible in your projects.
+More on those in future posts.

 # Conclusion